Phantom Breaker

 Phantom Breaker (Note: ファントムブレイカー (Fantomu Bureikā)) is a 2011 fighting video game developed and published by 5pb. for the Xbox 360.

 An arcade version running on Sega's RingEdge 2 arcade board, subtitled Another Code, was released in April 2013.

 In addition, an enhanced edition, subtitled, Extra, was released for the PlayStation 3 and Xbox 360 in September 2013.
 A beat 'em up spin-off, Phantom Breaker: Battle Grounds, was released via Xbox Live Arcade.
 The latest update, subtitled Omnia, was released worldwide (and for the first time outside Japan) in March 2022 for PlayStation 4, Xbox One, Nintendo Switch and PC via Steam by Rocket Panda Games.
 An arcade version of Omnia was released in 2024 developed by exA-Arcadia.

+In 2022, Rocket Panda Games acquired the series intellectual property from MAGES.

 Gameplay

 Phantom Breaker is a 2D fighting game that supports two distinctive fighting styles, the player is able to choose between "Quick" style and "Hard" style.
 Quick style focuses on quick hits and combos while the other is more about defense.

 When the player reaches "Overdrive" mode, their character might get an extra increase in speed or defense.
 Every attack the player releases can cancel out their enemy's attack and raise their tension gauge; timing it right will maximise the player's gauge to boost their attack power.